Runbook & reference

 ~/Development/pi-sandbox/pithat runsdocker runwith exactly two bind mounts: the current directory as/workspaceand~/.pi-sandboxas the container's~/.pi(so sessions, auth, and installed pi packages persist).
 Nothing else from$HOMEis visible to pi. - A custom provider declared in

 ~/.pi-sandbox/agent/models.jsonpointing at this Cloud Run service.
-The wrapper forwardsAI_API_BASEandAPI_KEYfrom the shell, and the provider config tells pi to sendx-api-key(which is what this service authenticates against). - A streaming-SSE passthrough added to
+The wrapper forwardsAI_API_BASEandAPI_KEYfrom the shell, and the provider config tells pi to sendx-api-key(Bearer also works if you switch pi to that style). - A streaming-SSE passthrough added to

 ~/.pi-sandbox/agent/models.json